cyberbotics/webots-doc/guide/object-road.md

 ### RoadIntersection Field Summary

-- `name`: could contain the road intersection name
+- `name`: Defines the intersection name.

-- `id`: could contain a unique ID
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.

-- `connectedRoadIDs`: list the connected road IDs
+- `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
+This is required to use the SUMO exporter.

-- `roadNumber`: number of intersecting roads
+- `roadNumber`: Defines the number of intersecting roads.

-- `roadsWith`: width of the intersecting roads
+- `roadsWith`: Defines the width of the intersecting roads.

+- `speedLimit`: Could contain the speed limit.
+The recommended unit is meter per seconds.

-- `startRoads`: include beginning of each roads or not
+- `startRoads`: Defines if the beginning of each roads should be included or not.

-- `startRoadsLength`: length of the roads
+- `startRoadsLength`: Defines the length of the intersectiong roads.

-- `startRoadsNumberOfLanes`: number of lanes of the roads
+- `startRoadsNumberOfLanes`: Defines the number of lanes of the roads(used for the texture mapping).

-- `startRoadsEndLine`: optionally defines the road line at the last way-point
+- `startRoadsEndLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.

-- `startRoadsDashedLine`: defines for each line if it is continuous or dashed
+- `startRoadsDashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.

-- `startRoadBorder`: enable/disable the border of the roads
+- `startRoadBorder`: Defines whether the intersecting road should have a sidewalks.

-- `startRoadBorderHeight`: height of the border of the roads
+- `startRoadBorderHeight`: Defines the width of the intersecting road sidewalks.

-- `startRoadBorderWidth`: width of the border of the roads
+- `startRoadBorderWidth`: Defines the height of the intersecting road sidewalks.

-- `startRoadBorderboundingObject`: enable/disable the bounding object for the border of the roads
+- `startRoadBorderboundingObject`: Defines whether the sidewalks should have a bounding object.

-- `boundingObject`: enable/disable the bounding object of the road
+- `boundingObject`: Defines whether the intersecting roads should have a bounding object.

-- `castShadows`: defines if the road should cast shadows
+- `castShadows`: Defines whether the intersection should cast shadows.

-- `contactMaterial`: contact material of the road
+- `contactMaterial`: Defines the road contact material (used by the ContactProperties node).

-- `bottom`: enable/disable the bottom
+- `bottom`: Defines whether the intersection bottom should be displayed (useful in case of bridge).

-- `texture`: texture
+- `texture`: Defines the texture to be used for the intersection.

-- `startRoadsTexture`: texture for the intersecting roads
+- `startRoadsTexture`: Defines the texture to be used for the intersecting roads.

 ## RoadPillars